okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 ### data.userProfile

 This object appears in self-service registration (SSR) requests from Okta.
-The object contains name-value pairs for each attribute supplied by the user in the Profile Enrollment form, except for the following:
+The object contains name-value pairs for each registration-related attribute supplied by the user in the Profile Enrollment form, including:

+- `lastName`
+- `firstName`
+- `login`
+- `email`
+- other custom attributes on the Sign-In Widget

+The following attributes aren't included in the `data.userProfile` object:

 - the `password` field
 - any fields corresponding to user profile attributes marked as sensitive in your Okta user schema